-- .75 The Banking Association of South Africa, with the unanimous support of all of the listed banks, made representation to the interested parties group in terms of Section G of this circular to create a specific rule for the banks' private equity investments.
-Its motivation for this rule is set out below. - .76 Private equity/venture capital businesses are involved in purchasing investments with the main objective of realising a return on their investment through a combination of dividends, management fees, interest income and profit on the sale of the investments.
+.81 The Banking Association of South Africa, with the unanimous support of all of the listed banks, made representation to the interested parties group in terms of Section G of this circular to create a specific rule for the banks' private equity investments.
+Its motivation for this rule is set out below.

+.82 Private equity/venture capital businesses are involved in purchasing investments with the main objective of realising a return on their investment through a combination of dividends, management fees, interest income and profit on the sale of the investments.
 All investments are made with the view to disposal in the medium term.
-Consequently, investments are effectively the stock in trade or inventory of the private equity/venture capital business and any profit realised on the disposal of these investments is considered to be part of the trading results of these operations. - .77 In the case of associates and joint ventures, the headline earnings treatment for the gains or losses on disposal of these businesses, as set out in Section C, is based on the classification by management on initial recognition of the investments.
-If a comparison between two private equity/venture capital entities is made, one having elected to equity account investments and the other to fair value the investments through profit and loss, the headline earnings of the two entities will vastly differ both annually and over the life of the investment, although they operate with the same intention, manage their businesses on the same basis and view the underlying investments on a similar basis, i.e. as inventory. - .78 The Banking Association further believes that it is important to note that IAS 28 Investments in Associates permits a private equity/venture capital business to recognise an investment in an associate at fair value through profit or loss instead of applying equity-accounting.
+Consequently, investments are effectively the stock in trade or inventory of the private equity/venture capital business and any profit realised on the disposal of these investments is considered to be part of the trading results of these operations.

+- .83 In the case of certain associates and joint ventures, the headline earnings treatment for the gains or losses on disposal of these businesses, as set out in Section C, is based on the classification by management on initial recognition of the investments.
+If a comparison between two private equity/venture capital entities is made, one having elected to equity account investments and the other to fair value the investments through profit and loss, the headline earnings of the two entities will differ vastly both annually and over the life of the investment, although they operate with the same intention, manage their businesses on the same basis and view the underlying investments on a similar basis, i.e. as inventory. - .84 The Banking Association further believes that it is important to note that IAS 28 Investments in Associates and Joint Ventures permits a private equity/venture capital business to recognise an investment in an associate or joint venture at fair value through profit or loss instead of applying equity-accounting.
 Electing to apply the equity method of accounting does not imply that the investment is part of the capital or platform of the business.
 The entity has a free choice in making the election.
-IAS 31 Interests in Joint Ventures contains a similar election for investments in joint ventures held by private equity/venture capital businesses.
-It is contended therefore that there is no justification for using the accounting policy election option provided in IAS 28 and IAS 31 as a basis for determining whether an investment is part of the operating/trading or platform of the business.
+It is contended therefore that there is no justification for using the accounting policy election option provided in IAS 28 as a basis for determining whether an investment is part of the operating/trading or platform of the business.